See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

 Cordless phones (cordless handsets with base stations attached to a landline) interfere with WiFi.
 If you have a landline enabled on campus, please use a corded phone.
 Cell phones will not cause any problems.

 Internet of Things (IOT) devices are physical devices that can connect to the internet and transmit data.
 These include Amazon Echo Dot, Wifi light bulbs, Amazon Alexa, and Google Home.
-IOT devices cannot connect to SEMO's wireless network.
+IOT devices cannot connect to SoutheastResNet or SoutheastSecure.
+However, residents on-campus may connect them to SoutheastGameNet where service is available.